rudidude86/gura-lang.github.io/documents/Syntax.md

 the expression calls the function with specified arguments.

-If the `Caller` expression is specified as a target in Interpreter's assignment stage, it always creates `function` instance and assigns it in a specific environment.
+If the `Caller` expression is specified as a target in Interpreter's assignment stage, it always creates `function` instance and assigns it in a specific Environment.